koriavinash1/Paper-a-week/Reviews/Week2-Poincaré-Embeddings-for-Learning-Hierarchical-Representations-Review.md

 ### General Summary

-+ Authors propose new non-euclidean project for data embedding
++ Authors propose new non-euclidean projection for text embedding

 + A new approach for learning hierarchical representations of symbolic data is proposed, to be more precise technique in the paper describes the projection on latent hierarchical data on to n dimensional poincare ball (hyperbolic projection)